Network evolution with mesoscopic delay: Acknowledgements

 \section{Acknowledgements}

 Banerjee was partially supported by the NSF CAREER award DMS-2141621.
 Bhamidi and Sakanaveeti were partially supported by NSF DMS-2113662, DMS-2413928, and DMS-2434559.
 Banerjee and Bhamidi were partially funded by NSF RTG grant DMS-2134107.
+Part of this material is based upon work supported by the National Science Foundation under Grant No. DMS-1928930, while Banerjee and Bhamidi were in residence at the Simons Laufer Mathematical Sciences Institute in Berkeley, California, during the Spring 2025 semester.
 We thank Charles Cooper for writing the Python program to simulate the model and Prabhanka Deka for enlightening discussions and comments related to the paper.
-The simulations in Fig. \ref{fig:sim} were plotted using the excellent Graph tools \cite{peixoto_graph-tool_2014}.
+The simulations in Fig.~\ref{fig:sim} were plotted using the excellent Graph tools \cite{peixoto_graph-tool_2014}. {\cg We thank the referee for a detailed evaluation which significantly improved the paper. }